hiibolt/KnowledgeBase/pages/Atwood Machine Lab Report.md

 - # Conclusion
   This was a fun lab!
 I struggled with visualizing the tension force due to mass difference, and was lost in the numbers that comes with substituting multiple equation into one another.

-  I do think that it's important that the issue with the string falling off the pulley and a lack of sure-fire way to s
+  I do think that it's important that the issue with the string falling off the pulley and a lack of sure-fire way to slow the pulley should be addressed, as well as the weights being properly labeled.
+However, lab equipment is an easy fix.